-The Drug and Alcohol Addiction Counseling (DAAC) program is a cohort style program which will include 3 sessions beginning with a mandatory orientation.
-Each session consists of 2 classes, one on Friday evenings and the other on Saturday mornings for 10 weeks.
+The Addiction Counseling Certificate (ACC) program is a cohort style program which will include 3 sessions beginning with a mandatory orientation.
+Each session consists of 2 evening classes, for 13 weeks.
+Classes will be from 6-9pm.
 All classes meet on the main campus in Memphis.

 ORIENTATION TO THE CERTIFICATE PROGRAM

 A two-hour meeting with prospective/enrolled students in which they are made familiar with the (a) overall aim of the program/concentration, (b) the content of the program, (c) MTS policies regarding grades and attendance, (d) our expectations of their computer skills.

 AC10000 Introduction to Substance Abuse Counseling (Mr. Jon Jackson, NCAC I, LADAC II, QCS, Instructor)

 Introduction to the nature of substance abuse treatment including (a) and overview of the Eight Domains, (b) certain terms and definitions, including: substance use versus abuse as found in the DSM-5 language, (c) the stages of use, the stages of recovery, (d) recovery and spirituality, (e) selected theories of addiction, (f) fundamentals of substance abuse counseling, including certain skills, Seven Core Therapeutic Conditions, MI and MET.
 Class will meet on Thursdays 5:00-9:00pm

 AC20000 Co-Occurring Disorders (Dr. Don Thomas, DMin, EdM, LPC/MHSP, Adjunct Professor of Pastoral Care)